 Dysphagia means that a person finds it difficult to eat, chew, swallow and to transport the food from the mouth down to the stomach.
 The medical term dysphagia comes from the Greek ’dys’ meaning reduced or impaired, and ’fagein’ meaning to eat.
 Dysphagia can occur in one or more of the levels in the swallowing process and is thus divided into different types.
 Dysphagia can strike at any time in life: from a newborn baby to adolescence, middle age, or when we become old.
 Here is a guide through the different types of dysphagia.
+If you have swallowing difficulties it is important to contact your gp to find out the reason behind the problems and rule out any illnesses.

 In Sweden, dysphagia affects 1 million people per year to one degree or another.
 You can add to that approximately 1 million people who have either not had optimal treatment - or even none at all, but that have a chronic dysphagia from earlier in their lives.
 Totally then, it is estimated that 2 million people in Sweden suffer from dysphagia.
 Because our knowledge of dysphagia is incomplete, the numbers of unrecognised cases may be higher.
 This makes dysphagia one of the most prevalent dysfunctions that we have, but one of those that we talk the least about.